Tony Jones (wrestler)

-Anthony "Tony" Jones (born April 6, 1971) is a retired American professional wrestler who competed in North American independent promotions, specifically California-based All-Pro Wrestling, Ultimate Pro Wrestling and Xtreme Pro Wrestling.
+Anthony Jones (April 6, 1971 – April 11, 2024) was an American professional wrestler who competed in North American independent promotions, specifically California-based All Pro Wrestling, Ultimate Pro Wrestling and Xtreme Pro Wrestling.

-He has also had stints in World Wrestling Entertainment in 1998, 2001, 2003, and 2007 although he is best known for his appearance with sometimes tag team partner Mike Modest in Barry W. Blaustein's 1999 documentary Beyond the Mat.
+Jones also had stints in World Wrestling Entertainment in 1998, 2001, 2003, and 2007 although he is best known for his appearance with sometimes tag team partner Mike Modest in Barry W. Blaustein's 1999 documentary Beyond the Mat.

 Early life

 Born in San Francisco, Jones graduated from Archbishop Riordan High School in 1989 and later attended San Francisco State University earning a bachelor arts degree in broadcasting and electronic communication arts and a minor in speech communication arts.
 He also achieved a successful five-year amateur wrestling career during his time at SFSU winning the Bay Area Freestyle Championship eight times, the Bay Area Greco-Roman Championship seven times and becoming a nationally ranked contender in NCAA collegiate wrestling and eventually became the NCAA Division II California Collegiate Champion in 1994; during this time, he defeated NCAA champion Stephen Neal and was in several tournaments with Kurt Angle (although the two never wrestled each other, they both were eliminated by the same man).

-He also served as an assistant coach for the SFSU Greco-Roman freestyle wrestling team before his graduation in 1995.
+Jones also served as an assistant coach for the SFSU Greco-Roman freestyle wrestling team before his graduation in 1995.